kedarkolluri/Cprocessor_adv/README.md

 This code has been used to identify interface structures for fcc-bcc metal interfaces  without a reference state

+Please see [some talks (on speakerdeck)] (http://bit.ly/kedar-talks-speakerdeck) and [publications list (google scholar)] (http://bit.ly/Kedar-google-scholar-main)

-The above activities are analogous to identifying features in AI problems.
+Above activities are analogous to identifying features in AI problems.
 Unlike bulk properties of materials, interface properties of materials are not understood well -- so we don't know what "features" effect the performance of materials with materials.

 Limitations of the state of the art:
 MD-like simulations used currently are still labor intensive.